Berkanktk/CyberSecurity/README.md

 `-f` tells tar that the next argument will be the name of the archive to operate on.
 `-C` tells tar to change to the directory specified before performing any operations.
 `-x` tells tar to extract files from an archive.
+## gzip
+gzip - a file format and a software application used for file compression and decompression. gzip-compressed files have .gz extension.

+`gzip filename.txt` compression

+Switches:
+`-d` decompression

+Example:
+`gzip -d file.gz`
 ## grep
 Search the contents of files for specific values
 `grep "hello world" file.txt`